agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wpdatatables/readme.txt

 [youtube https://www.youtube.com/watch?v=06QF0wNEf94]

+== Create Responsive Table very easy –

+Responsiveness is a feature that allows presenting the same content differently depending on the display size of device that is used to view it.
+In other words, the same website can be presented differently on a laptop, mobile phone or a tablet.
+Any wpDataTable can be responsive table, it doesn’t matter which data source do you use – CSV, JSON , Excel, or any other.
+In this WordPress responsive table plugin you can choose which columns do you want to be visible or hidden on tablets and/or mobiles.
+The hidden columns' data will be still available for the users that would like to see it in a dropdown; it will collapse under an expandable block in the first visible column.
+More about process of creating a responsive table in our docs [Responsive table in WordPress](https://wpdatatables.com/documentation/table-features/responsiveness/).
+Your tables will be 100% functional, and they will look great on all screen and devices.

 == Create WordPress table from Excel ==

 Microsoft Excel is a very powerful tool and one of the most efficient software for graphic-analytical and tabular data processing.
 It speeds up and make work in the workplace tables easier, easy to learn, easy to use and fast in displaying work results.
 It is awesome analysis spreadsheet for many business users.
 With wpDataTables, it’s even more powerful in WordPress environment. *.XLS* and *.XLSX* formats are also so common for storing data simpler, faster and more intuitive. wpDataTables is deeply integrated with Excel.
 In just a few clicks you can create awesome WordPress tables with search, sort, pagination, custom skins and lot more.
 Checkout more details in our documentation about [How to create WordPress tables from Excel files](https://wpdatatables.com/documentation/creating-wpdatatables/creating-wpdatatables-from-excel/) where you can find and video tutorials as well.